seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 It is important to note that top deals will likely change frequently and these test cases may be obsolete by the time they are ready to be ran again.
 This is unfortunate and requires a lot of work to maintain.
 For this lab, the cases will be maintained until handed in. <br />

 ## Functionality 7. add product to shopping cart, then view cart
+**Note: each test below must be ran INDIVIDUALLY and ensured that the shopping cart is cleared on bestbuy.ca before running the next test!
 In this, we wanted to test that we can add products to the cart before paying, and also view the shopping cart.
+All of these test cases are located in the side file testcase27.side (as well as functionality2)

 `test7valid`
 **ENSURE CART IS EMPTY ON FIREFOX BEFORE RUNNING TEST**